Cray-HPE/docs-csm/operations/system_configuration_service/Manage_Parameters_with_the_scsd_Service.md

 ### Set Parameters for a Single BMC or Controller

-Set the BMC configuration for a single target using a specific xname.
+Set the BMC configuration for a single target using a specific component name (xname).
 If no form data is specified, all network protocol data is returned for the target; otherwise, only the requested data is returned.

 The following is an example payload file that was used to generate the output in the command below: